whalecoiner/dreame/README.md

 For now you can do this manually by copying custom sound files (named according to the above table) to `/etc/audio/<your language>/` in Ogg Vorbis format on your Dreame L10 Pro.

 As soon as I have time I'll make a script that loops over the CSV and creates a sound pack.
-In fact why bother when the one at